Sign In / Sign Out

 Students identify and review key issues confronting the nonprofit sector, while integrating learning from the entire program.
 This course improves understanding of trends emerging within nonprofits such as leadership, resource development, and social responsibility.
 Students develop, present and defend their capstone project as the culminating experience in the MNpS program.
 (Prerequisite: MNpS Student; Advisor/Instructor approval.
 The capstone is to be taken in the final semester of the program after completion of all required core courses and most if not all elective courses.
 Core courses must have a grade of B (3.0) or better.)

-(Any NLM Class Qualifies as an Elective for the MNLM Program)
+(Any NLM Class numbered 500 or above Qualifies as an Elective for the MNLM Program)

 Examines fundraising and resource development in philanthropy from the perspective of the nonprofit practitioner.
 Also examines issues confronting nonprofit organizations related to fundraising and philanthropic purposes in society.